Jens Peter Jacobsen: Biography

-Jacobsen was born in Thisted in Jutland, the eldest of the five children of a prosperous merchant.
+Jacobsen was born in Thisted in Jutland, the eldest of the four children of a prosperous merchant.
 He went to school in Copenhagen and was a student at the University of Copenhagen in 1868.
 As a boy, he showed a remarkable talent for science, in particular botany.
 In 1870, although he was already secretly writing poetry, Jacobsen adopted botany as a profession.
 He was sent by a scientific body in Copenhagen to report on the flora of the islands of Anholt and Læsø.

 Around this time, the discoveries of Charles Darwin began to fascinate him.
 Realizing that the work of Darwin was not well known in Denmark, he translated The Origin of Species and The Descent of Man into Danish.

 When still young, Jacobsen was struck by tuberculosis which eventually ended his life.
 His illness prompted travels to southern Europe, cut him off from scientific investigation, and drove him to literature.
 He met the famous critic Georg Brandes, who was struck by his powers of expression, and under his influence, in the spring of 1873, Jacobsen began his great historical romance, Marie Grubbe.